-In this guide, we'll show how to create healthy React apps, with minimal bugs and maximal performance.
+In this React debugging guide, we'll show how to create healthy React apps, with minimal bugs and maximal performance.
 We'll go through some common React errors and performance issues so that you can avoid or fix them.
-We'll learn debugging basics using Chrome DevTools, VS Code, and React Developer Tools.
-We'll show you how Sentry can be used to log React bugs and performance issues in production to catch problems as they happen.
+We'll learn React debugging basics using Chrome DevTools, VS Code, and React Developer Tools.
+We'll also show you how Sentry can be used to log React bugs and performance issues in production to catch problems as they happen.

 All major browser developer tools include a JavaScript debugger.
 Access the Chrome DevTools console by pressing the F12 key from the browser.
 The DevTools Sources panel will open, displaying three sections: